-Activity/Link Speed LED
+ACT/LINK L .ED SPEED LED

-Status Description Description
+Status Description Status Description

 OFF No link OFF 10 Mbps connection

-ORANGE Linked ORANGE 100 Mbps connection
+YELLOW Linked ORANGE 100 Mbps connection

 BLINKING Data activity GREEN 1 Gbps connection

-- 4. Rear Speaker Out port (black).
-This port connects the rear speakers in a 4-channel, 6-channel, or 8-channel audio configuration. - Line In port (light blue).
+- 3. Rear Speaker Out port (black).
+This port connects the rear speakers in a 4-channel, 6-channel, or 8-channel audio configuration. - Center/Subwoofer port (orange).
+This port connects the center/subwoofer speakers. - Line In port (light blue).
 This port connects the tape, CD, DVD player, or other audio sources. - Line Out port (lime).
 This port connects a headphone or a speaker.
-In 4-channel, 6-channel, and 8-channel configuration, the function of this port becomes Front Speaker Out. - 7.
-Microphone port (pink).
+In 4-channel, 6-channel, and 8-channel configuration, the function of this port becomes Front Speaker Out.

+- 7. Microphone port (pink).
 This port connects a microphone. - 8.
 Side Speaker Out port (gray).
-This port connects the side speakers in an 8-channel audio configuration. - USB 2.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices.
+This port connects the side speakers in an 8-channel audio configuration.